 Wow.
-Reading Csikszentmihalyi’s work has left me with a couple of thoughts which I would like to share.
-Perhaps the stand out message from Flow for me personally was the premise that the meaning of life is what is meaningful to me.
+Reading Csikszentmihalyi’s work has left me with a couple of thoughts that I would like to share.
+Perhaps the standout message from Flow for me personally was the premise that the meaning of life is what is meaningful to me.

 Suddenly, I have an understanding of what really matters in my life.
 It is also empowering to know that happiness is within our own agency: by taking control of our inner world, we find ourselves closer to happiness than perhaps ever.

 What did you take from Csikszentmihalyi’s work?
 Perhaps it is an understanding of what flow is.
 Or, perhaps it is understanding that happiness comes about with ‘order of consciousness’.
 Have you been inspired to read Csikszentmihalyi’s book?

 You can hopefully see from this article that it touches on a range of positive psychology topics.
 What experiences bring you a state of flow?
 Do you make the time to engage in these activities?
 What do you notice happen if you do/don’t?
 I would love to hear your comments.

 For further reading: The Psychology and Theory Behind Flow